machine-detonation/6DBFEE/README.md

 ♢ :: [the general criteria](https://basic-dni.crd.co/)

 :: Pro-AI / AI "Artists"

-:: 20 years old or older (unless you're a friend of my friends or I interact first)

 :: if you joke about P. Diddy. (or any rapists/pedophiles for that matter)